 I’m a bit of a purist and I really believe that sometimes there’s no school like old school.
 Take jellies and jams, for instance.
 I’m pretty darned sure the settlers didn’t have a box of Sure-Jell, or whatever it’s called, on hand.
 They just used fruit, water, and sugar.
 That’s it.
 They relied on natural sources of pectin and just a slight bit of patience.
 No food colors, no gelling enhancers.

 I have had jams made both with the old-fashioned cook down method, and those with added commercial pectin.
 While the commercial pectin promises a faster process, there is no guarantee the product will work.
 I have seen many a syrupy jam that just didn’t set well.

 Then there is the quantity of sugar added, nearly twice what you would use doing the old-fashioned method.
 Proponents of the added pectin method boast of the larger quantity of product, but what you’re really getting is gelled sugar water.
 There’s just not much flavor.
 You can actually see this when you look at fruit jams made with both methods.
 Those done the old fashioned way will have fruit suspended throughout the jar, those with the commercial pectin will have fruit that floated to the top of the jar because there was so much gelled water.
 No thanks.

 After a bit of research, and good ol’ trial and error, I came up with a way to make jams and jellies without the commercial pectin.
 Best of all, it uses an ingredient you were going to toss out anyway.
 Major win!
 It turns out apples are naturally high in pectin, with most of it in the skins and cores.
-Most recipes for using apples have you use the whole fruit, and then THROW.
+Most recipes for using apples for their pectin have you use the whole fruit, and then THROW.
 IT.
 AWAY.
 Stop the madness!!!
 You can do better.